Rides & Events

 Safety in Numbers

 Peter Jacobsen was an early and active member of OCBC; his interest was in bicycling as a public health issue.
 Although his day job moved him elsewhere, he has maintained his interest in the health of bicyclists, which benefits from both bicycling safety and the physical activity involved.
-The inherent conflict between increasing the number of cyclists, and decreasing the number of injured cyclists, led Jacobsen to the analysis he published in the journal Injury Prevention, 2003, v.9, pp. 205-209, as Safety in Numbers, http://injuryprevention.bmj.com/content/9/3/205.abstract, in which he showed–sufficiently convincingly for publication in a top medical journal–that increasing the number of bicyclists present actually has the effect of decreasing the number of bike-motor vehicle collisions, thus increasing bicyclist safety while increasing exposure, an important, counter-intuitive result.
+The inherent conflict between increasing the number of cyclists, and decreasing the likelihood of injured cyclists, led Jacobsen to the analysis he published in the journal Injury Prevention, 2003, v.9, pp. 205-209, as Safety in Numbers, http://injuryprevention.bmj.com/content/9/3/205.abstract, in which he showed–sufficiently convincingly for publication in a top medical journal–that increasing the number of bicyclists present actually has the effect of decreasing the likelihood of bike-motor vehicle collisions, thus increasing bicyclist safety while increasing exposure, an important, counter-intuitive result.
 Thus the title, “Safety in Numbers,” and thus OCBC’s interest in it.

 OCBC Accomplishments